armonlabs/mobilepass/README.md

     -   Bluetooth First, Then Remote Access
         -   Library tries bluetooth flow first.
 If this flow fails, bluetooth communication will be started

 -   Remote Access method can validates user's location also.
-If the method is defined with geolocation validation requirement, library checks checks if the user is at the specified location before remote access request
+If the method is defined with geolocation validation requirement, library checks if the user is at the specified location before remote access request
 -   After flow completed, returns the result to the application.

 <br />